Shared Medical Appointments

 In the past, attempts have been made to address this by the development of education sessions (eg: diabetes education), usually involving one health ‘expert’ and a patient group of say, 10-20 people.
 But the group education lacks medical input and the 1:1 consultation lacks an education component.
 Hence another model was still needed.

-The current SMA model was adapted from overseas models some years ago now by Profs Garry Egger and John Stevens, and has since developed into an efficient and effective form of patient consultation and management with a robust protocol, a number of local research studies and importantly, lots of real world application.
+The current SMA Protocol was adapted from overseas models some years ago now by Profs Garry Egger and John Stevens, and has since developed into an efficient and effective form of patient consultation and management with a robust protocol, a number of local research studies and importantly, lots of real world application.